Canon M5 vs Sony NEX-5R

 It is notable that the M5 has a microphone port, which is missing on the NEX-5R.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The M5 is a recent model that features in the current product line-up of Canon.
-In contrast, the NEX-5R has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the NEX-5R was succeeded by the Sony NEX-5T.
+Both the M5 and the NEX-5R have been discontinued, but can regularly be found used on ebay.
+The NEX-5R was replaced by the Sony NEX-5T, while the M5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M5 or the Sony NEX-5R – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.